yukeiyang/xray/README.md

 It's clean, and only integrates these more 6 pakakges: luci, irqbalance, xray-core, geoip, geosite, luci-app-xray.

 Already tested on x86-64 router, and works fine.
+Please adjust the lan port & wan port by youself then when you login into the router.

-admin ip: 192.168.1.1
+default admin ip: 192.168.1.1
 default lan port: LAN1
 user: root
 password: (none)

-You can adjust the lan port & wan port by youself then when you login into the router.

 Enjoy!

 thanks @yichya for the brilliant works in https://github.com/yichya/luci-app-xray